Haghrah/PyIT2FLS/README.md

 - More exception handling have been done in the new version of the PyIT2FLS, but not completed, yet.

+**While we strive for quality and reliability, no software is perfect.
+If you encounter any issues or have suggestions, we warmly welcome your feedback.**

+**Your input is invaluable and helps us continue improving PyIT2FLS for the community.
+Please report any bugs or share your thoughts via opening a new issue.**

+**Thank you for your support and for being part of our journey to make PyIT2FLS even better!**

 ### Some notes on version 0.7.9
 - Some bugs (concerning EIASC algorithm) have been fixed in this version.